2017-2018 Catalog > Graduate Studies

 A student may register for no more than 6 credits of independent study or independent research in any degree program.
 A student may register for 1, 2 or 3 credits of independent study during any semester or during the summer session.

 A student must be officially admitted and registered prior to attending any class session of any course.
 Courses and schedules of classes are announced well in advance of the beginning of each semester and summer session.
 Dates and hours when students may register and instructions for registering are available online at www.hood.edu/graduate.
 Students are encouraged to register online using Self-Service.
-Students in the Bioinformatics, Biomedical Science, Computer Science, Counseling, Humanities, Information Technology and Management of Information Technology programs must have adviser approval for all course registrations.
-Approvals may done through Self Service or emailed to the Office of the Registrar at email@example.com.
+Students in the Bioinformatics, Biomedical Science, Computer Science, Counseling, Humanities, Information Technology and Management Information Systems programs must have adviser approval for all course registrations.
+Approvals may be done through Self Service or emailed to the Office of the Registrar at email@example.com.

 Students are responsible for seeing that they have met all appropriate prerequisites before registering for courses.
 Failure to meet course prerequisites places the student at risk and will not be considered as cause for a refund of tuition.
 Students who have not met prerequisites will require approval by their academic adviser and/or the instructor.
 Non-degree seeking students may be required to seek permission from the appropriate instructor or program director in order to enroll.
 Because some courses may be closed due to heavy student enrollment, students are encouraged to register early.
 Students nearing the completion of their programs should register as early as possible to avoid facing closed classes.
 The regular registration period continues through the drop/add period of the semester as defined on the Academic Calendar.